also known as: Egreshát (HU), Olšinky (CZ), Olschinki (RU)

 Other spellings/names for Vil'shynky are Vulsinka and Vulšinky.

-Vil'shynky is located about 15 miles ENE of Perechyn [Perecseny].
+Vil'shynky is located about fifteen miles east-northeast of Perechyn [Perecseny].

 Jews probably settled in Vil'shynky in the late 18th century.